nilfarres/nilfarres/README.md

 # Hi there! 👋

 I'm a Data Science with a strong background in computational mathematics, machine learning and meteorology.
-Passionate about understanding and predicting atmospheric phenomena, I'm currently working on Graph Neural Networks applied to meteorological data for my final degree project.
+Passionate about understanding and predicting atmospheric phenomena, I have been working on Graph Neural Networks applied to meteorological data for my final degree project.

 ## 🚀 About Me
-- 🎓 I'm currently finishing my **degree in Computational Mathematics & Data Analysis** at the **Universitat Autònoma de Barcelona**.
+- 🎓 **Graduate in Computational Mathematics & Data Analysis** at the **Universitat Autònoma de Barcelona**.
 - 🌤️ I have experience in **data science**, **meteorology**, **diferent programming languages** and **machine learning**, focusing on neural networks and big data analysis.
 - 📡 My final degree project involves **Graph Neural Networks** for meteorological applications, leveraging high-performance computing resources at the **Computer Vision Center**.
 - 📺 I’ve had the opportunity to work with the **3Cat meteorology team**, gaining hands-on experience in weather forecasting and climate analysis.